amarder/amarder.github.io/src/content/post/books/index.md

 </div>

 :::note{title=Notes}
-Thanks to [Cory Zue](https://www.coryzue.com/) for his help in retrieving data from Amazon's API.
+Thanks to [Cory Zue](https://www.coryzue.com/) for his help using Amazon's Product Advertising API.

 All Amazon links on this page use NPR's affiliate tag `npr-5-20`.
 :::